-Business and Data analysts, Developers and QA testers often have to verify their data is correct.
+Business and Data analysts, Developers, and QA testers often have to verify their data are correct.
 Microsoft Excel is used to create a snapshot of "good data".
 Reports are captured and copied into Excel, data is exported and distributed as the model to use.

 SelectCompare allows you to compare Excel spreadsheets in the same way as other data sources.
 This post is going to show you the process of creating data connections to Excel workbooks and comparing data between two spreadsheets.
-Hava a look at the Excel data comparison use cases - there is plenty more!
+Have a look at the Excel data comparison use cases - there are plenty more!

 Where do I start?

 First thing is to install the drivers.
-Microsoft provides 2007 Office System Driver Data Connectivity Components which you should download to your machine if you don't have it installed yet.
+Microsoft provides Data Connectivity Components which you should download to your machine if you don't have it installed yet.
 These components allow for connection to the Access database as well.

-Check out the Install Instructions section on the link above - the installation is really straightforward!
+Check out the Install Instructions section on the link above - the installation is straightforward!

 When you have the drivers installed, you will see them in the connection setup dialog in SelectCompare.
 Read on!